-I keep SAFE online because ✓
+I keep SAFE online be ecause √

 I CHECK it's OK to use a website / game / app.

 I ASK for help if I get lost online.

-I THINK before I click on things.
+I THINK before I click I THINK before I click on things.

-I KNOW online peopl e are really strangers.
+I KNOW online people le are really strangers.

 I am RESPONSIBLE so never share private information.

 I am KIND and polite online.

 I TELL a trusted adult if I am worried about anything.
 I do not take PHOTOS or VIDEOS of people without asking them first.

-My trusted adults are: Mum
+My trusted adults ar Mum

 Dad

 Teacher

 My name:

 Date signed:

-If I do not act responsibly I may be stopped from using the internet or IT equipment when there is no adult to help me.
+If I do not act responsibly, I may be stopped from using the internet or IT equipment when there is no adult to help me.